 If any applicant worsens their circumstances to gain social housing, for example by disposing equity, savings and/or assets then an investigation will be carried out by Rykneld Homes to determine the reasons for the disposal.
-If the investigation deems that the applicant has deliberately worsened their circumstances the amount of the disposed savings and/or assets will be classed as notional and will be included in the financial assessment.
 For more information on this assessment see Appendix 6.